wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan         Expires April 9, 2018                 [Page 9]
+Kumari & Sullivan         Expires July 22, 2018                 [Page 9]

-Internet-Draft               Reserve ALT TLD                October 2017
+Internet-Draft               Reserve ALT TLD                January 2018

    o  Merged a bunch of changes from Paul Hoffman.
 Thanks for sending a